imnotirfan/Academic-Economics-and-Research-Portfolio/Presentations/Effects-of-Ride-Sharing-on-Employment/README.md

 ### Dropout Consideration

-* **>5 hours/day:** 94.1% had considered dropping out.
+* **>5 hours/day:** 16 of 17 students (94.1%) had considered dropping out.
-* **≤5 hours/day:** 4.3% had considered dropping out.
+* **≤5 hours/day:** 1 of 23 students (4.3%) had considered dropping out.

-These findings show a strong **association between intensive ride-sharing work and poorer academic and personal outcomes**, although the survey does not establish causation.
+The survey therefore shows a **strong association between intensive ride-sharing work and poorer reported academic, health, and university-progression outcomes**.
+However, the cross-sectional sample does not establish that working longer hours directly causes these outcomes.

 ## Economic Framework

-The study views student employment as a **time-allocation and opportunity-cost problem**:
+The study treats student employment as a **time-allocation and opportunity-cost problem**:

 $$
 T=A+H+S+L
 $$

-where students divide their limited time between university, work, study, and personal needs.
+where students divide their time between university, ride-sharing work, study, and personal needs.

-Greater work intensity may reduce study and recovery time:
+As work hours increase, the time available for study and recovery may decrease:

 $$
-H\uparrow \rightarrow \text{Academic Disruption}\uparrow
+\frac{\partial S}{\partial H}<0
 $$

-Potential long-term costs are then compared with ride-sharing earnings:

-$$
-NPV =
-PV(\text{Ride-sharing Income})
--
-\text{Additional Education Costs}
--
-PV(\text{Foregone Earnings})
-$$
+The study also considers the potential long-term financial trade-off:

+### Net Present Value (NPV)

+**NPV = Present Value of Ride-Sharing Income − Additional Education Costs − Present Value of Foregone Earnings**

-This framework evaluates whether short-term income may involve significant long-term opportunity costs.
+This framework examines whether short-term ride-sharing income may involve longer-term educational and opportunity costs.

 ## Key Economic Insights

-1. **Employment intensity matters.**
+1. **Work intensity matters.**
-   Intensive work is associated with substantially poorer academic outcomes.
+   Students working more than 5 hours daily reported substantially poorer academic and health outcomes.

-2. **Ride-sharing provides important financial support.**
-   Half of respondents primarily worked to meet tuition and academic expenses.
+2. **Financial need is a major motivation.**
+   Tuition and academic expenses were the primary reason for half of the respondents.

-3. **Income has an opportunity cost.**
+3. **Student employment involves opportunity costs.**
-   Additional working hours may come at the expense of study, health, and academic progression.
+   Time spent working may reduce time available for studying, attending classes, and recovering.

-4. **There is a trade-off between immediate income and long-term outcomes.**
+4. **Short-term income may involve long-term trade-offs.**
-   The study examines when additional employment may become economically counterproductive for students.
+   Academic disruption could potentially increase educational costs or delay entry into professional employment.

 ## Research Approach